marcominerva/DatabaseGPT/src/DatabaseGpt/README.md

 });
 ```

-#### Using the console test application

-The [DatabaseGptConsole](https://github.com/marcominerva/DatabaseGPT/tree/master/samples/DatabaseGptConsole) project is a .NET console application that can be used to test the library.
-It requires .NET 7.0 SDK or later.
-If you just want to run the application, you can safely download the binaries from the [Releases section](https://github.com/marcominerva/DatabaseGPT/releases).

-You need to set the required values in the [appsettings.json](https://github.com/marcominerva/DatabaseGPT/blob/master/src/DatabaseGptConsole/appsettings.json) file:
+You need to set the required values in the **appsettings.json** file:

 ```
 "ConnectionStrings": {